US announces sanctions against armed group and companies profiting from conflict minerals in Congo

 On Tuesday, Congo and M23 both accused each other of violating the agreement by attacking the others forces.

-Kamale reported from Kinshasa, Congo.
-Kabumba reported from Goma, Congo.
-Associated Press writer Matthew Lee in D.C. contributed to this report.
+Kamale reported from Kinshasa, Congo, and Kabumba from Goma, Congo.
+Associated Press writer Matthew Lee in Washington contributed to this report.

-Note: This story has been corrected to show that the name of the sanctioned group is PARECO, not CODECO.